raspberrypi/pico-sdk/README.md

    When building for a board other than the Raspberry Pi Pico, you should pass `-DPICO_BOARD=board_name` to the `cmake` command above, e.g. `cmake -DPICO_BOARD=pico2 ..` or `cmake -DPICO_BOARD=pico_w ..` to configure the SDK and build options accordingly for that particular board.

-   Specifying `PICO_BOARD=<booardname>` sets up various compiler defines (e.g. default pin numbers for UART and other hardware) and in certain cases also enables the use of additional libraries (e.g. wireless support when building for `PICO_BOARD=pico_w`) which cannot be built without a board which provides the requisite hardware functionality.
+   Specifying `PICO_BOARD=<boardname>` sets up various compiler defines (e.g. default pin numbers for UART and other hardware) and in certain cases also enables the use of additional libraries (e.g. wireless support when building for `PICO_BOARD=pico_w`) which cannot be built without a board which provides the requisite hardware functionality.